Animal experiments in the UK

 Animal testing is still carried out for many day-to-day products including some household product ingredients, medicines, vaccine development, industrial chemicals, foods and even some cosmetic ingredients.

-Despite the fact that animal studies aren’t a reliable indicator of how a drug or chemical will work in people, a staggering 2.64 million experiments were carried out on animals in Great Britain in 2024.
+Despite the fact that animal studies aren’t a reliable indicator of how a drug or chemical will work in people, a staggering 2.54 million scientific procedures* were carried out on animals in Great Britain in 2025.

 Thousands of sentient creatures suffer and die in British laboratories every day.
 We don’t know what life is really like for these animals because Section 24 of the Animals (Scientific Procedures) Act 1986 – the so-called ‘Secrecy Clause’ – keeps it quiet.